 English has been writing, directing and performing her work internationally for over 40 years in venues as varied as old music-hall palaces, ice rinks, Tate Britain, Queen Elizabeth Hall, the Adelaide Festival and Lincoln Center in New York.
-Selected solo exhibitions include 'Remember This!' as part of Circus Originals at Somerset House, London, UK (2018); 'Rose English for the Grand Tour', Harley Gallery, Welbeck Estate, UK (2016); 'A Premonition of the Act', Camden Arts Centre, London, UK (2015–2016); 'The Eros of Understanding', Kunsthal Charlottenborg, Copenhagen, Denmark (2014–2015).
-Her work has also been featured in significant group presentations, including 'DRAG: Self-portraits and Body Politics' curated by Vincent Honoré at Hayward Gallery, London (2018); 'Women Look at Women', Richard Saltoun Gallery's inaugural exhibition on Dover Street (2018); 'Of Other Spaces: where does gesture become event', Cooper Gallery, Dundee, UK (2016–2017); 'Test Run: Performance in Public', Modern Art Oxford, UK (2015); and 'Keywords: Art, Culture and Society in the 1980's Britain', curated by Gavin Delahunty and Grant Watson, Tate Liverpool, UK (2014), amongst others.
+Selected solo exhibitions include 'Remember This!' as part of Circus Originals at Somerset House, London, UK (2018); 'Rose English for the Grand Tour,' Harley Gallery, Welbeck Estate, UK (2016); 'A Premonition of the Act,' Camden Arts Centre, London, UK (2015–2016); 'The Eros of Understanding,' Kunsthal Charlottenborg, Copenhagen, Denmark (2014–2015).
+Her work has also been featured in significant group presentations, including 'FEMINISMS' at Centre de Cultura Contemporània de Barcelona (CCCB), Barcelona, Spain (2019); 'DRAG: Self-portraits and Body Politics,' Hayward Gallery, London, UK (2018); 'Of Other Spaces: where does gesture become event', Cooper Gallery, Dundee, UK (2016–2017); 'Test Run: Performance in Public,' Modern Art Oxford, UK (2015); and 'Keywords: Art, Culture and Society in the 1980's Britain,' Tate Liverpool, UK (2014), amongst others.
+English's work is also featured in Tate Britain's all-female rehang of its collection 'Sixty Years' from April 2019.

 Visit the artist's website at roseenglishperformance.net.